 17. Safe Sport: In today's sport environment, all sports are mandated to meet Safe Sport Standards set by the Provincial and Federal Governments.
 In addition, it is our collective responsibility to create, foster and preserve sport environments that ensure positive, healthy and fulfilling experiences for all individuals.
 In doing our part, it is mandatory for all officials and coaches at Scotia Series Competition(s) to be Safe Sport Compliant as outlined below.
-Officials will be verified as part of the competition approval process.
+Officials will be verified as part of the competition Any Coach who coaches at a Scotia Series competition who is not Safe Sport compliant will receive 1 warning from Equestrian NS via email (alternate delivery when required).
+They will have 7-days from that notice date to complete the required Safe Sport standards (as above).
+A coach failing to complete these requirements within the 7-day approval process.
 Coach Compliance will be verified upon entry in our competition management system.
 The term "Coach" refers to all individuals who provide instruction to human participants for the purpose of learning to ride/drive and/or improving their skills and performance level in equestrian activity.
 It is inclusive of individuals who identify themselves as coaches, instructors, and/or trainers of human athletes.
 If a Junior athlete attends a competition without a coach, the person responsible (i.e. parent/guardian) for the athlete is subject to the same Safe Sport training requirements (Safe Sport and Concussion modules as outlined) that their coach would be should they have one, however they are not required to complete the screening check.
 The coach or person responsible for the junior athlete is required to complete the minimum standards to ensure the individual responsible for the junior athlete has safe sport training.
 A self-coached adult athlete is strongly encouraged to complete the Safe Sport Training requirements (Safe Sport and Concussion modules as outlined) though this is not a mandatory requirement.